 The Trees of Autumn in Wedgwood

-The flame ash street trees along 35th Ave NE in Wedgwood have been vibrant with color in the autumn season of 2019.
+The flame ash street trees along 35th Ave NE in Wedgwood are vibrant with color in the autumn season.

 The center of the Wedgwood business district is at the intersection of NE 85th Street where there is a QFC grocery store, the Wedgwood Broiler restaurant, stores and banks.
 Photo by Valarie.

-The flame ash street trees which line the arterial 35th Ave NE were planted between 1965 to 1972 by Urban Forestry of the Seattle Department of Transportation, which does all street-tree work.
+The flame ash street trees which line the arterial 35th Ave NE were planted between 1970 to 1972 under the City of Seattle’s first effort to plant street trees along arterials.
+Today all street tree work is done by Urban Forestry of the Seattle Department of Transportation.
 Here is the City of Seattle map of street trees.

 The flame ash street trees which line 35th Ave NE extend from NE 85th Street in Wedgwood, out to NE 137th where the arterial merges with Lake City Way NE.
 Photo by Valarie.